wueric/ei_decomposition/README.md

 ## Description

-This algorithm decomposes the EIs into shifted superpositions of basis waveforms by iteratively optimizing the basis waveform shape, time shifts, and amplitudes in alternating steps.
+This algorithm decomposes the EIs into scaled and shifted superpositions of basis waveforms by iteratively optimizing the basis waveform shape, time shifts, and amplitudes in alternating steps.
 The algorithm performs the optimization over an entire population of cells (for example, the optimization works simultaneously over all sufficiently large amplitude electrodes for cells of a specified cell type). **In its simplest form, the user specifies only the number of basis waveforms and not